Skip to content

 Install requirements🔗

-Before building a vAccel plugin, we need to install the main vAccel library.
-Instructions on how to build vAccel can be found here.
+Before building a vAccel plugin, you need to install the main vAccel library.
+Instructions on how to build vAccel can be found on the Installation page.

 sudo apt-get install build-essential ninja-build pkg-config python3-pip